 The JPO has been publishing PAJ/INDEX CD-ROM quarterly since April 1997.
 The information on each PAJ/INDEX CD-ROM is organized chronologically based on a 3-month period and covers a one-year period.
-The PAJ/INDEX CD-ROM is also sent to foreign patent offices or public institutions that currently receive the PAJ/CD-ROM.
+The PAJ/INDEX CD-ROM is also sent to foreign patent offices and public institutions that currently receive the PAJ/CD-ROM.

-3) Preparation of PAJ/CD-ROM for Foreign Applicant Version
+3) Preparation of PAJ/CD-ROM Foreign Applicant Version

-4) Foreign patent document
+4) Foreign patent documents

 Classification and reclassification activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)